magneticio/vampkubistdocs/CANARY_RELEASE.md

 The time based canary release is the simplest form of canary release, in which the only variable that matters is time.
 Simply put, the weights will shift from the current configuration to desired target over time, increasing by the specificied step at each interval.
-Let's first move all the wight in the vamp service to subset2.
+Let's first move all the weight in the vamp service to subset2.
 You can do this by editing the vamp service and setting the weight for subset1 to 100 and the weight for subset2 to 0.

 ```shell